 The second twist is this – Traditionally Pasta alla Norma is made with penne pasta.
 Of course this sauce works perfectly well with any pasta you would like to use.
 However, my favourite way to serve Pasta alla Norma is with Fusilli Lunghi, a curly spaghetti that looks like the cords from the telephones we had when I was a kid.
+For a gluten free version of this recipe, simply use the gluten free pasta of your choice.

-In my heart of hearts, I prefer Parmesan cheese to ricotta so for a final twist to this recipe I’ve used that instead.
+I prefer Parmesan cheese to ricotta so for a final twist to this recipe I’ve used that instead.
 I love the sharp flavour Parmesan provides in contrast to milder, creamier ricotta.
+Also, as it is a strongly flavoured cheese, you can use less of it to keep the recipe lower in fat and calories.
 You can use Parmegiano Reggiano or Gran Padano instead if you prefer.
+A small wedge of any of these Italian cheeses can be expensive but they will keep for absolutely ages well wrapped in the fridge and the flavour is worth the splurge.

 Pasta alla Norma – perfect for relaxed entertaining

-- or enough of your favourite pasta to serve 4
+- 1 pound Fusilli Lunghi roughly 500 grams or enough of your favourite pasta to serve 4

-- 3 tablespoons mild olive oil, divided
+- 3 tablespoons mild olive oil divided

-- 1 red onion
+- 1 red onion, peeled and finely chopped

-- 1 cup mushrooms, quartered
+- 1 cup quartered mushrooms

-- 1 red pepper
+- 1 red pepper, de-seeded and chopped

 - 1 teaspoon dried basil